-Step 5: Craft whatever suffix you want on.
+Step 5: Craft whatever suffix you want on if there's space.

-NOTE: The enchantment makes the build significantly better, so an enchanted rare helmet is better than a base Inward Eye.
-Your top aim is to get an enchanted Inward Eye or Elder Helmet, though.
+NOTE: The enchantment makes the build's damage significantly better, so an enchanted rare helmet is better than a base Inward Eye.
+Your top aim is to get an enchanted Inward Eye or Elder Helmet.

 Priority - 6L Armor Item (preferably Astral Plate) OR Belly of the Beast